-In 1896, the well-known Kantian idealist Hermann Cohen. with unusually triumphant exultation, wrote an introduction to the fifth edition of the Geschichte des Materialismus, the falsified history of materialism written by F. Albert Lange.
-"Theoretical idealism," exclaims Cohen (p. xxvi), "has already begun to shake the materialism of the natural scientists, and perhaps in only a little while will defeat it completely."
-Idealism is permeating (Durchwirkung) the new physics.
-"Atomism must give place to dynamism. . . . " "It is a remarkable turn of affairs that research into the chemical problem of substance should have led to a fundamental triumph over the materialist view of matter.
-Just as Thales performed the first abstraction of the idea of substance, and linked it with speculations on the electron, so the theory of electricity was destined to cause the greatest revolution in the conception of matter and, through the transformation of matter into force, bring about the victory of idealism" (p. xxix).
+In 1896, the well-known Kantian idealist Hermann Cohen. with unusually triumphant exultation, wrote an introduction to the fifth edition of the History of Materialism (Geschichte des Materialismus- Ed.), the falsified history of materialism written by F. Albert Lange.
+"Theoretical idealism," exclaimed Cohen (S. xxvi), "has already begun to shake the materialism of the natural scientists, and may need only a little while to defeat it completely."
+Idealism is permeating (durchwirkung) the new physics.
+"Atomism must give place to dynamism...."
+"It is a remarkable turn of affairs that research into the chemical problem of substance should have led to a fundamental triumph over the materialist view of matter.
+Just as Thales performed the first abstraction of the idea of substance, and linked it with speculations on the electron, so the theory of electricity was destined to cause the greatest revolution in the conception of matter and, through the transformation of matter into force, bring about the victory of idealism" (p.xxix).

-Hermann Cohen is as clear and definite as James Ward in pointing out the fundamental philosophical trends, and does not lose himself (as our Machians do) in petty distinctions between this and that energeticist, symbolist, empiriocriticist, empirio-monist idealism, and so forth.
+Hermann Cohen is as clear and definite as James Ward in pointing out the fundamental philosophical trends, and does not lose himself (as our Machists do) in petty distinctions between this and that energeticist, symbolist, empirio-criticist, empirio-monist idealism, and so forth.
 Cohen takes the fundamental philosophical trend of the school of physics that is now associated with the names of Mach, Poincaré and others and correctly describes this trend as idealist.
 "The transformation of matter into force" is here for Cohen the most important triumph of idealism, just as it was for the "ghost-seeing" scientists - whom J. Dietzgen exposed in 1869.
-Electricity is proclaimed a collaborator of idealism, because it has destroyed the old theory of the structure of matter, shattered the atom and discovered new forms of material motion, so unlike the old, so totally uninvestigated and unstudied, so unusual and "miraculous," that it permits nature to be presented as non-material (spiritual, mental, psychical) motion.
-Yesterday's limit to our knowledge of the infinitesimal particles of matter has disappeared, hence concludes the idealist philosopher - matter has disappeared (but thought remains).
-Every physicist and every engineer knows that electricity is (material) motion, but nobody knows clearly what is moving, hence - concludes the idealist philosopher - we can dupe the philosophically uneducated with the seductively "economical" proposition: let us conceive motion without matter. . . .
+Electricity is proclaimed a collaborator of idealism because it has destroyed the old theory of the structure of matter, shattered the atom and discovered new forms of material motion, so unlike the old, so totally uninvestigated and unstudied, so unusual and "miraculous", that it makes it possible to smuggle in an interpretation of nature as non-material (spiritual, mēntal, psychical) motion.
+Yesterday's limit to our knowledge of the infinitesimal particles of matter has disappeared, hence-concludes the idealist philosopher-matter has disappeared (but thought remains).
+Every physicist and every engineer knows that electricity is (material) motion, but nobody knows clearly what is moving, hence-concludes the idealist philosopher-we can dupe the philosophically uneducated with the seductively "economical" proposition: let us conceive motion without matter....